saengduean8/selenium-automation-testing/README.md

 What I learned:
 - Set up the ChromeDriver
 - Invoke the web browser
-- get the title of the web browser
+- get the page title

 Related Links: